 What Can You Do With a Master's in Gerontology?

 The field of gerontology studies the process of aging from mental, physical, and sociological perspectives.
-A multidisciplinary subject including the study of medicine, psychology, biology, sociology, and other scientific fields, gerontology is a growing area of specialization for professionals in a variety of health and human services careers.
+A multidisciplinary subject including the study of medicine, psychology, biology, sociology, and other scientific fields, gerontology is a growing area of specialization for professionals in various health and human services careers.

-People age 65 years and older are the fastest growing part of the population in the United States and the number of gerontology professionals is expected to increase to meet the growing demands for their aging-related healthcare needs.
-There is a vast range of careers in the field of gerontology and they can be divided into two broad categories: social gerontology, which focuses on the social facets of aging, and biogerontology, which explores the biological aspects of aging.
+There is a vast range of careers in gerontology that can be divided into two broad categories: social gerontology, which focuses on the social facets of aging, and biogerontology, which explores the biological aspects of aging.

 Social gerontologists aim to support the needs of older adults by serving as intermediaries between their patients and their family, friends, and healthcare team.
-People working in social gerontology careers help older adults live more active and independent lifestyles and advocate on behalf of their medical and social needs.
-Social gerontologists can work in a variety of healthcare environments including medical clinics, senior living facilities, government offices, community centers, and centers for aging adults.
+People working in social gerontology careers help older adults live more active and independent lifestyles and advocate for their medical and social needs.
+Social gerontologists can work in various healthcare environments, including medical clinics, senior living facilities, government offices, community centers, and centers for aging adults.

-Read on to learn more about ten careers in gerontology for master’s degree holders.
-Please note that all Payscale salary data is from April 2019.
+Read on to learn more about 11 careers you can do with a master’s degree in gerontology.
+Please note that all salary data is from June 2022.

 How to Become a Geropsychologist